GAMR: A Guided Attention Model for (visual) Reasoning: Introduction

+It is thus not surprising that deep neural networks which lack attention and/or memory system fail to robustly solve visual reasoning problems that involve such same-different judgments~\citep{kim2018not}.
+Recent computer vision works~\citep{messina2021recurrent,vaishnav2021understanding} have provided further computational evidence for the benefits of attention mechanisms in solving a variety of visual reasoning tasks.
+Interestingly, in both aforementioned studies, a Transformer module was used to implement a form of attention known as self-attention~\citep{cheng2016long,parikh-etal-2016-decomposable}.
+In such a static module, attention mechanisms are deployed in parallel across an entire visual scene.
+By contrast, modern cognitive theories of active vision postulate that the visual system explores the environment dynamically via sequences of attention shifts to select and route task-relevant information to memory.
+Psychophysics experiments \citep{hayhoe2000vision} on overt visual attention have shown that eye movement patterns are driven according to task-dependent routines.

-Here, we aim to fill this gap and describe an integrated neural architecture called \textit{MAREO} (Memory- and Attention- based visual REasOning).
-One of the key features in MAREO is a cognitive controller which learns visual routines that sequentially guide attention to task-relevant locations and gate the corresponding visual elements into a memory where they are stored and actively maintained as ``context vectors'' and subsequently manipulated by a relational reasoning module that has learned to judge object relations.
-Through experiments on two visual reasoning datasets, we demonstrate that our neural architecture is capable of learning complex compositions of relational rules in a data-efficient manner and perform better than other existing feedforward architectures.
-Using explainability methods, we further characterize the reasoning strategies discovered by the model in order to solve representative SVRT tasks.
-We demonstrate that our model is compositional -- in that it is able to generalize to novel tasks efficiently and learns novel visual routines by re-arranging previously learned elementary operations.
+Inspired by active vision theory, we describe a dynamic attention mechanism, which we call \textit{guided attention}.
+Our proposed Guided Attention Module for (visual) Reasoning (GAMR) learns to shift attention dynamically, in a task-dependent manner, based on queries internally generated by an LSTM executive controller.
+Through extensive experiments on the two visual reasoning challenges, the Synthetic Visual Reasoning Test (SVRT) by~\citet{fleuret2011comparing} and the Abstract Reasoning Task (ART) by~\citet{Webb2021EmergentST}, we demonstrate that our neural architecture is capable of learning complex compositions of relational rules in a data-efficient manner and performs better than other state-of-the-art neural architectures for visual reasoning.
+Using explainability methods, we further characterize the visual strategies leveraged by the model in order to solve representative reasoning tasks.
+We demonstrate that our model is compositional -- in that it is able to generalize to novel tasks efficiently and learn novel visual routines by re-composing previously learned elementary operations.
+It also exhibit zero shot generalization ability by translating knowledge across the tasks sharing similar abstract rules without the need of re-training.